yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### National Public Data
 [Search for your data](https://nationalpublicdata.com/search), copy the unique URL, and paste it in the [opt-out form](https://nationalpublicdata.com/optout.html).
 You’ll then need to share your email address and verify the opt-out request via email.

-### NeighborReport
-[Search for your name, address or phone number](https://neighbor.report/), and then [remove the report](https://neighbor.report/remove).
-You will need to verify the opt-out request via email.

 ### PeopleByName
 [Look up your name](https://www.peoplebyname.com/people).
 Or, you can fill in your name in the URL like this: https://www.peoplebyname.com/people/[Last_Name]/[First_Name].
 Opt out [for each record](https://www.peoplebyname.com/remove.php).